sydasif/python-book/docs/source/04_condition/02_if-else.md

-# If-else statement
+# if-else Statement

-If-else statement is a conditional statement in programming.
-If the statement is proved to be `True`, then a given set of programming statements are executed.
-If the statement is proved to be `False`, then another set of programming statements or none of the programming statements are executed.
+`if` - `else` statement is a conditional statement in programming.
+If the statement is proved to be `True`, then a given set of code block (statement) are executed.
+If the statement is proved to be `False`, then another set of code block or none of the statement are executed.

 - An 'if statement' is written by using the `if` keyword.
 - The `elif` keyword in Python, "if the previous conditions were not true, then try this condition".